 Basic stance and marching

 The default stance of the British soldier in battle, as per the manual of arms of 1757 as well as other manuals introduced during the war, was with arms shouldered.
-The men were lined up so that each rank was separated from each other by 2 feet, with the files lined up shoulder to shoulder, providing sufficient space to manoeuvre, but also maintaining a tight formation.
+The men were lined up so that each rank was separated from each other by 2 feet, with the files lined up shoulder to shoulder (~21"), providing sufficient space to manoeuvre, but also maintaining a tight formation.
 Alternately, soldier could be deployed in open order, with the ranks being six feet apart and anywhere from 3-6 feet of space between the files.
 Soldiers were expected to observe perfect silence.
 Clothing and equipment was to be in perfect order, with all metal parts polished, clothes clean.
 The right number and type of cartridges were to be checked for, as well as the condition of the lock and flint.

 When shouldering arms, the soldier was to keep his weapon nearly vertical, carried on the left shoulder, barrel facing outward, lock “turned up” and below breast level, with the butt flat against the hip, the weapon pressed against the body with the ball of the thumb.
 The musket was to be held with the index and thumb ahead of the corner of the stock, with the middle finger on the corner, the other fingers on the bottom of the stock.
 Soldiers were to stand with shoulders held back, stomach slightly tucked in, chest pressed out, chin up, and the right arm hanging down with the palms facing back.
 Finally, all but the rightmost man in the line was to have his head cocked to the right.
 The rightmost man kept his head straight forward.
 While not stated in any manual, the tricorne was generally worn cocked to one side—typically to the left.
 This was to allow the weapon to be shouldered, without hitting the hat.

 Prior to the Seven Years' War, and as implied in the manual of 1757 (as well as those of 1735 and 1753), soldiers were expected to march by raising their thighs so as to be nearly horizontal, while simultaneously bending the knee to form a right angle, then taking a small, firm step forward.
-Unlike the Prussians, the steps were to be regulated by the beat of the drum even on the battlefield, at a pace specified by the captain or battalion commander (N.B. it is not specified in any of the manuals what the rate was, but it may typically have been about 60 steps a minute, each step 1.5 feet prior to the Seven Years' War, just 1 foot afterwards).
-However, in practice during the war, soldiers more typically marched in a manner similar to that of the Prussian army of the time, though whether the rate of march was the same (70-75 steps/minute) is unknown.
+Unlike the Prussians, the steps were to be regulated by the beat of the drum even on the battlefield, at a pace specified by the captain or battalion commander (N.B. it is not specified in any of the manuals what the rate was, but it may typically have been about 60 steps a minute, each step 1.5 feet prior to the Seven Years' War, just 1 foot afterward).
+However, in practice during the war, soldiers more typically marched in a manner similar to that of the Prussian army of the time, though whether the rate of the march was the same (70-75 steps/minute) is unknown.
 It seems however that the pace was still regulated by the beat of the drum or even the fife, going by accounts by William Windham of the drilling of the 68th Foot and 72nd Foot.

 Loading and Firing procedure

 A British infantryman was taught to load and fire his musket in 16 steps organized in 23 motions.
-In many respects, it is simply a modified version of procedures dating from no later than 1735, the difference being slight modifications to accommodate a tighter formation (two by two feet, instead of three by three).
+In many respects, it is simply a modified version of procedures dating from no later than 1735, the difference being slight modifications to accommodate a tighter formation (21" by two feet, instead of three by three).
 The descriptions of the movements are illustrated by the author, with text based on that of the original manual, supplemented where applicable by William Windham's military treatise of 1759, where the 1757 manual is silent.
 The soldier first joined his right hand to the stock of his firelock, and then recovered his firelock.
 He then followed orders:

 Open your pan

-1) The soldier stepped back for inches with his right leg, facing to his right, while his left hand held the musket between the lock and musket swell, keeping the left arm close to the body.
+1) The soldier stepped back four inches with his right leg, facing to his right, while his left hand held the musket between the lock and musket swell, keeping the left arm close to the body.
 His right hand is to have the ball of its thumb behind the hammer, fingers shut.
 The musket is to be positioned so that the lock is below the right chest; the muzzle is to be at the head level of the person in front of the loader.